 Episode 1061 – 1109, July 20, 1970 – September 24, 1970

-Once back, the duo investigates the circumstances that led to Gerard Stiles becoming a malevolent real-estate-wrecking spirit.
-Gerard manifests along with ghostly children Tad and Carrie and ghostly governess Daphne (who beguiles Quentin,) and everyone is forced to stand by helplessly while the prophecies occur.
-Ultimately, Gerard’s ghost carries out the destruction by summoning a horde of zombies straight from their graves to overrun and destroy the great house and kidnap Barnabas.
-However, Julia uses the stairway into time to escape.
+Once back, the duo investigate the circumstances that led to Gerard Stiles becoming a malevolent real-estate-wrecking spirit.
+However, Gerard eventually manifests, along with ghostly children Tad Collins (David Henesy) and Carrie Stokes (Kathy Cody), along with ghostly governess Daphne (a pre-Charlie's Angels Kate Jackson), who beguiles Quentin.
+Eventually, everyone is forced to stand by helplessly while the prophecies come true as Gerard’s ghost summons a horde of zombies straight from their graves that overrun and destroy the great house, also kidnapping Barnabas.
+Fortunately, Julia uses the stairway into time to escape.

 1840: Time-travelling stairs and a headless warlock